You are listening to the Sean Hannity Radio Show Podcast.

 Oh, really?

-Now we're close.
+Now we're closer.

 The hacker provided a series of spreadsheets.

-Remember this guy, Norman Shu.
+Remember this guy, Norman Shu?

 The DNC responded by assembling files to gauge the exposure to their slate of candidates.